fernandocastor/readability_legibility/notes_rq3.md

 - **Correctness of answers**.
 Different types of true/false questions pertaining to "operations", "control flow", "state", "function".
 Nonsensical vs. meaningful identifier names.
 Also places subjects into three groups based on their experience.

-- **Correctness of answers, personal opinion about difficulty, eye tracking, time to complete the task**.
+- **Correctness of answers, personal opinion, eye tracking, time to complete the task**.
 Correctness: exact, partial, wrong.
 Personal opinion about difficulty in terms of rate and rank.
 Eye tracking: fixations (duration and rate) and saccades (amplitude).
 Measured four different levels of indentation (0,2,4,8).
+Personal opinion about difficulty.

 - **Findbugs warnings**.
 Number of warnings per KLoC.
 Also examined the 8 different types of warnings (for RQ2).
 Case study targeting 14 open source projects.
 Measured WCMR, a measure of the quality of variable names aiming to account for concreteness and retention.